 In this post of IELTS Writing task 1 for the academic module, a cycle diagram will be discussed.
 It is a common type of diagram which many students find confusing and difficult to write.
 This cycle diagram is a presentation of the life cycle of silkworm moth.
 As you know, life cycle means a continuous process, it requires clear attention on the part of a student to write the most important details of the diagram.
 If you fail to gather the idea of the picture, you might lose important points which can result in a penalty.

-The diagram shows the life cycle of silkworm moth.
+The diagram shows the life cycle of the silkworm moth.

 As you can see that there are some important points to note in this diagram.